sabria23/Idg2671-project/README.md

   },

 ## endpoints for dashboard
-  GET /api/dash-studies   - Get all studies for the logged-in researcher ??(POST /api/dash-studies    - Create a new study) DELETE /api/dash-studies/:studyId             - Delete a study GET /api/dash-studies/:studyId    - Get a specific study (for edit page) GET /api/dash-studies/:studyId/recruitment    - Access recruitment page for a study GET /api/dash-studies/:studyId/export         - Access export page for a study

-  for the recruitment page:
-  POST /api/dash-studies/:studyId/generate-link - Generate shareable link
+Dashboard APIs (your responsibility):
-  POST /api/dash-studies/:studyId/participants  - Add participant emails manually GET /api/dash-studies/:studyId/participants   - View all invited participants
+- GET /api/dash-studies - List all studies for the dashboard

-  export action page:
+- DELETE /api/dash-studies/:studyId - Delete a study
-  GET /api/dash-studies/:studyId/responses      - Get all responses for a study GET /api/dash-studies/:studyId/export-json    - Download study data as JSON
+- GET /api/dash-studies/:studyId/responses - Get responses for export
+- GET /api/dash-studies/:studyId/export-json - Export as JSON

-  button dashboard: GET /studies/studyId -> linked to the export page button export: GET /studies/studyId/questions/responses/export -> export to "json" file button edith: PUT /studies/studyId -> link to the preview page button recruite: GET /studies/studyId -> event based client server dispatch
+Study Creation/Editing APIs (your teammate's responsibility):
+- POST /api/studies - Create a new study
+- GET /api/studies/:studyId - Get a specific study for editing
+- PUT /api/studies/:studyId - Update an existing study

+In this scenario, the "get study by ID" endpoint wouldn't be in your dashboard routes - it would be in your teammate's study routes, since it's part of the edit functionality they're responsible for.

 ## endpoints for createStudy
   POST /studies - Post created studies to the database and the dashboard.